tiagocoutinho/us2n/README.md

-# micropython ESP32 serial to tcp server
+# micropython ESP32 UART to TCP bridge

-A micropython server running on an ESP32 which acts as a bridge between UART and TCP.
+A micropython server running on an ESP32 which acts as a bridge between UART and TCP (LAN/WLAN).

 ## Installation